-LAS VEGAS - Prepared Exchange administrators are excited about forthcoming Office 365 options, but admins who take a close-minded stance about such services will cloud their future
+LAS VEGAS - Prepared Exchange administrators are excited about forthcoming Office 365 options, but admins who take a close-minded stance about such services will cloud their future career opportunities.

 At the DevConnections conference here last week, Tony Redmond, an Exchange MVP, told IT managers that if they saw their future merely as Exchange administrators, they would be “toast,” asserting that many Exchange organizations are ready to consider hosted messaging services.
 Redmond said those who embrace and educate themselves about the cloud and Office 365 could prolong their careers.